 Student Learning Objectives/Outcomes

-By the end of the course, students will improve in the following areas and will know how to:
+By the end of the course, students will improve in the following area:

 CRITICAL THINKING & TECHNICAL TROUBLESHOOTING